This Greek Chicken Meatballs recipe brings together centuries of Mediterranean culinary tradition with a modern twist.

 Variations and Regional Differences

-• Athenian Style: Incorporates feta cheese into the mixture for a creamy texture and tangy flavor.
+• Athenian Variation: Incorporates feta cheese into the mixture for a richer flavor.
+Often served with a tomato-based sauce.

 Food Science Behind the Recipe